chevah/geck/content/javascript.rst

   onLogout (when logout link is pressed), onLoginFormSubmit (when login form is submitted)

-* Callbacks/Errback for XHR are be prefixed with `cb` and `eb`, similar with Python/Twisted convention.
+* Callbacks/Errback for XHR should be prefixed with `cb` and `eb`, similarly with the Python/Twisted convention.

 * For one line comments, leave one empty space after the comment marker.